Patient Rights

 2. Patients seeking services shall not be denied, suspended or terminated from services or have services reduced for exercising any of their rights.

 2. Patients may receive services without regard to one’s ability to pay; if you are unable to pay the full fee for services, a sliding fee scale is available to you.
-You may examine and receive an explanation of your bill of services.
+You may examine and receive an explanation of your bill ofservices.

 3. No recipient of services is presumed legally incompetent except as determined by a court.
-Patients have the right to present any complaint or grievance on matters pertaining to services received or any perceived or actual violation of rights.
+Patients have the right to present any complaint or grievance on matters pertaining to services received, or any perceived or actual violation of rights.

 1. A recipient of services shall be provided with adequate and humane care and in the least restrictive environment, pursuant to an individualized service plan.
-When appropriate, recipient’s nearest kin or guardian shall be involved in the treatment/service plan.
+Patients have the right to agree to an advanced directive, such as a health care proxy, which tells Heartland Health Services how the patient wants to be treated and whom they want to make decisions on their behalf if they cannot speak for themselves.
+When appropriate, the recipient’s nearest kin or guardian shall be involved in the treatment/service plan.

 2. Patients have the right to know of the variety of services that may be available, including emergency services, to choose their health care provider, and to participate in the planning of treatment.